codescape/jira-scrum-poker/docs/scrum-poker-configuration.md

 ![Project configuration for Scrum Poker](/images/scrum-poker-configuration-project-page.png)

-#### Enable Scrum Poker
+#### Activate Scrum Poker

-If Scrum Poker is not enabled for all projects with the `Default Project Activation` setting in the global settings this project specific setting allows you to enable Scrum Poker explicitly for the current project.
+If Scrum Poker is not activated for all projects with the `Activate Scrum Poker` setting in the global settings this project specific setting allows you to activate Scrum Poker explicitly for the current project.